devfernandoa/MicrowaveVM/README.md

 When building a compiler targeting MicrowaveVM, consider these fundamental limitations:

 #### 1. **Register Pressure**
-- Only 2 registers available
+- Only 2 writable registers available (TIME, POWER)
+- 2 readonly registers for simulation (TEMP, WEIGHT)
+- Stack available for temporary storage (PUSH/POP operations)
-- No register spilling to memory
+- No register spilling to memory beyond stack
-- Requires careful register allocation and reuse
 - Consider using registers for multiple purposes within algorithms

 #### 2. **No Arithmetic Operations**